-If someone at the onset of the digital age had hoped that the computer would do most of the work for them, there have been major moments of disappointment in the last 40 years.
+If someone at the onset of the digital age had hoped that the computer would do most of the work for them, there have been major moments of disappointment over the past 40 years.
 With each new development, come some new flashes of hope: "We’ve now done away with the last of the paper documents, and everything is now only available in digital form.
 Now where is the big green button that I only have to press once – and the job is done?"

 Half jokingly, but nevertheless with cautious optimism, we’re often asked this kind of question in IT.
 Automation in documentation creation seems to be a tangible thing, but then somehow not: far too many detailed questions.

-"I have a Content Management System and all documentation modules finished – completely in XML" – " Are they all classified so that they can be uniquely identified by machine for use in a specific document type?
+"I have a Content Management System and all documentation modules finished – completely in XML!" – " Are they all classified so that they can be uniquely identified by machine for use in a specific document type?

 "I can use my ERP system and its Product Configurator to produce a detailed parts list; also in XML.
 But it must be possible to marry these! ” – "Are your documents so modularised that you can also assign content modules to the BOM entries?
 Do the option characteristics match the metadata used in the CMS?”